lsst/LDM-230/index.rst

 8. A DM Event Services Broker running on one or more computers at the Archive that mediates all DM Event Services messaging traffic.

-9. A Calibration database at the US DAC that keeps information necessary to calibrate images.
+9. A Calibration database at the US :term:`DAC` that keeps information necessary to calibrate images.

-10. Engineering and Facilities Database (:term:`EFD`) replicas at the Chilean and US DACs that store all observatory commands and telemetry.
+10. Engineering and Facilities Database (:term:`EFD`) replicas at the Chilean and US :term:`DAC`\ s that store all observatory commands and telemetry.

-11. The Level 1 database at the Chilean and US DACs that stores the Level 1 catalog data products.
+11. The Level 1 database at the Chilean and US :term:`DAC`\ s that stores the Level 1 catalog data products.

-12. The Level 2 database at the US DAC that stores measurements of astronomical Objects.
+12. The Level 2 database at the US :term:`DAC` that stores measurements of astronomical Objects.

 13. An Alert Production control database at the Base that maintains